sherialeliasjawed/letschat/README.md

   yarn start
 ```

 Go to http://localhost:3000 to view the application.
-C